 The following programs are supported by the Federal Government and are available at almost any accredited college or university.
 These programs are administered by the OFFICE OF FINANCIAL AID at the college, and you should apply directly to that office.
-Eligibility for Federal Student Aid Programs is based on financial need (except for Direct Unsubsidized and Direct PLUS loans and the TEACH Grant).
+Eligibility for most Federal Student Aid Programs is based on financial need.

 NOTE: As of the date of printing, these programs have been updated.
-However, changes can be anticipated for the upcoming academic year.
+However, changes may occur during the upcoming academic year.

 There are three types of Federal Financial Aid available - but, you must first apply to be eligible.
 Begin by completing the FAFSA form (Free Application for Federal Student Aid) online at: www.fafsa.gov or by contacting your school counselor.